jamesnordlund/jamesnordlund.github.io/teaching.md

 ## Current Courses

-**Financial Analytics**

-Lecture notes available at [financedatascience.github.io](https://financedatascience.github.io/intro.html).
-These notes are for the current (Fall 2020) semester.
-Notes are first distributed via course lecture videos, so the completed notes here are updated with a delay to encourage class participation.
-Advanced levels of this course (offered only to masters students) include different topics from the material included here, and the content varies year-by-year depending on student interest.
-For example, Spring 2017 focused more heavily on option pricing and market sentiment analysis, while Fall 2018 emphasized valuation and simulation of pro forma statements.

-Fall 2020 (previously: Spring 2017, Fall 2018, Fall 2019)

-Masters and Advanced Undergraduate Level

-In Python 3:

-- collect data (`requests`, `pandas_datareader`, `urllib`)
-- organize and clean data (`pandas`, `BeautifulSoup`, `nltk`)
-- analyze data (`seaborn`,  `statsmodels`)

-For tasks such as:

-- fixed income analysis
-- sentiment analysis in equity markets
-- real estate pricing
-- portfolio analysis
+**Financial Modeling and Analytics Using Python**

+Lecture notes for this course are currently being migrated over to my new teaching website [learning-fin.tech](https://learning-fin.tech).
+The site also hosts documentation for the `ether_real_estate` package that I wrote for teaching blockchain technology via an investment simulation game (the package is available on PyPI).

-Work related to this course lead to a $21,000 grant from the university to purchase a 64-core, 256GB RAM server for advanced instruction in computational finance.
+Work related to this course has earned two university grants:
+1. A $21,000 grant to purchase a 64-core, 256GB RAM server for advanced instruction in computational finance
+2. A $50,000 grant to purchase interactive instructional hardware (e.g. smart whiteboards) for enhanced opportunities for student engagement

+The faculty voted to require this course for all finance majors after one year of my teaching the course as an elective topic.

 **Corporate Finance Theory**

-Fall 2020 (previously: Fall 2017, Fall 2018, Fall 2019)
+Fall 2021 (previously: Fall 2017-2020)

 PhD Level